 Third Level Utensil Rack

 Struggle to find a place to put your utensils?
-This dishwasher has a separate utensil rack so you’re never in doubt.
-Plus, even though it’s quite discreet, they’ll still come out sparkling clean.
+This dishwasher has a separate utensil rack, so you’re never in doubt.
+Plus, even though it’s pretty discreet, they’ll still come out sparkling clean.

 Cycle Choice Galore